-Two intersections on heavily traveled Wilson Hall Road – at Carter Road and Wesmark Boulevard – have been improved to facilitate better traffic flow during peak hours.
+Intersection improvement is coming to Wilson Hall Road and Carter Road, following an upgrade to Wilson Hall Road and Wise Drive to facilitate better traffic flow during peak hours.
 Both of these projects cost a total of $1.5 million.

 The North Main Street and Manning Avenue corridors will see pedestrian improvements, streetscaping and lighting upgrades as Penny for Progress funds are matched with $11 million in federal funds for this key entranceway into and through downtown Sumter.

 We’re investing $2 million in industrial infrastructure to attract new industry with roads, water and sewer and we’re also dedicating $8.9 million to pave 18 miles of dirt roads.
 Another $3.1 million will be spent to resurface 19 miles of roads.

 The Liberty Center offices will see a $1.5 million renovation, and already, the 400 building at Central Carolina Technical College has been expanded and upgraded with $1 million.

 To purchase and renovate property to provide workspace for five state agencies, $2.2 million will be spent, and $300,000 is aimed at restoring the Carnegie Library to house a permanent Sumter County Military Museum.

 A pedestrian greenway will connect Dillon Park to the north, Swan Lake to the south and cross over several major corridors as the Shot Pouch Greenway is a $4 million project aimed at fostering a healthy lifestyle.